charlesportwoodii/www.erianna.com/content/amd-ryzen2-pci-passthrough-vfio-libvirt-ubuntu1804-windows10.md

 ### Memory

 Ryzen's performance scales well with faster memory, meaning that faster RAM kits will net you faster performance.
-While not critical to PCI passthrough, you will see better guest performance with faster memory.
-I would recommend getting at least a 3200 Mhz kit.
+While not critical to PCI passthrough, you will see better guest performance with more and faster memory.
+I would recommend getting at minimum 16GB of RAM, so that you can allocate 8GB directly to the guest.
+In terms of speed, I would recommend a 3200 Mhz kit - be sure to check your motherboard manufacturer's compatability list.

 ### CPU